Canadiens score 4 in 3rd. beat Senators again 5-2

 Each of Montreal's recent wins against Ottawa have been by identical 5-2 scores.

-Montreal appeared to take the lead when Phillip Danault put the puck behind McKenna, but the goal was waived off after Artturi Lehkonen was called for embellishment seconds before.
-A loud chorus of boos rained down on the Senators, and referees, for the rest of the period.
+"We let them come at us in waves and we didn't have a match for their energy and the amount of pucks they put on the net," Ottawa forward Bobby Ryan said.
+"We sat back a little too much.
+We were a stick length away all night.

-Those boos turned into deafening cheers when Weber put the Canadiens ahead just past the midpoint of the period with aa powerful snap shot from the left faceoff dot for his fourth.
+"Sometimes you just have to be a little more aggressive.
+That's on all of us."

-With his second goal in as many games, Peca got the Canadiens on the scoreboard at 3:39 of the first.
+With his second goal in two games, Peca got the Canadiens on the scoreboard at 3:39 of the first.

 Montreal's lead was extremely short-lived, with White tying it 20 seconds later with his ninth.
 It came seconds after Brady Tkachuk appeared to trip Price with his stick, and the Canadiens challenged the goal for goaltender interference but the call on the ice stood.